Advocacy, Ministry, Witness

 “SGL” is a term sometimes preferred in the African-American community as an alternative to “lesbian and gay.”
 We use both because our community crosses racial and ethnic barriers.

 In the 21st century, the Coalition faces new challenges.
-With our support, more than 1,200 congregations are now Open and Affirming—but we want to reach the nearly 3,800 UCC churches that have not yet publicly affirmed their welcome to the LGBT community.
-LGBT youth still face the threat of bullying and suicide in communities across America.
+With our support, nearly 1,700 active congregations are now Open and Affirming—but we want to reach the over 3,000 UCC churches that have not yet publicly affirmed their welcome to the LGBTQ+ community and become certified ONA.
+LGBTQ+ youth still face the threat of bullying and suicide in communities across America.
 Transgender citizens are still denied basic civil rights.
-Powerful and well-financed groups are mobilizing to enact new legislation to grant broad “religious exemptions” against discrimination in employment, housing and public services.
-And ONA congregations need support as they seek new ways to reach and minister to the LGBT community.
+Powerful and well-financed groups are mobilizing to enact new legislation to grant broad “religious exemptions” against discrimination in employment, housing, and public services.
+And ONA congregations need support as they seek new ways to reach and minister to the LGBTQ+ community.

 With your support, the Coalition is building a stronger movement for inclusion and justice in the UCC, and beyond.
-Our work continues until every congregation in the United Church of Christ can offer a authentic and confident welcome to LGBT seekers and their families.
+Our work continues until every congregation in the United Church of Christ can offer an authentic and confident welcome to LGBTQ+ seekers and their families.

 The Coalition’s core ministry is the growing movement of Open and Affirming (ONA) churches in the United Church of Christ.
 Under our leadership, ONA is now the largest and fastest-growing LGBT-welcoming movement in the Body of Christ.
 We welcomed ONA church #1 in 1986 and church #1,000 in 2012.
-Today there are more than 1,200 ONA congregations in the UCC—and we’re growing fast.
+Today we have certified more than 1,800 ONA congregations, Conferences, Associations, and Campus Ministries in the UCC—and we’re growing fast.